grafana/grafana/packages/grafana-ui/README.md

     ```

 6. If the component have advanced props type (ie. other than string, number, boolean).
 You need to
-specify these in an `argsTable`.
+specify these in an `argTypes`.
 This is done in the default export of the story.

     ```tsx
     export default {